The Method 1 is to use the

 lib directory

-Copy the native library into the JBoss bin/native/lib directory
+Copy the native library and the Wrapper jar file into the HelloWorld lib directory:

 The libwrapper.so file is a